King You of Zhou — Controversial Kingdom Terminator and His Beautiful Icy Queen

 Ji Gongsheng (795 BC — 771 BC), respected as King You of Zhou or Zhou You Wang, was the 12th king of the Zhou Dynasty (1046 BC — 256 BC) in the history of China.

-The Zhou Dynasty was made of two periods: Western Zhou Dynasty (1046 BC — 771 BC) when kings reigned feudal vassal states, and the Eastern Zhou Dynasty (771 BC — 256 BC) when the kings of Zhou lost control over other lords and states.
+The Zhou Dynasty was made of two periods: the Western Zhou Dynasty (1046 BC — 771 BC) when kings reigned feudal vassal states, and the Eastern Zhou Dynasty (771 BC — 256 BC) when the kings of Zhou lost control over other lords and states.

 And this important turning point happened during the King You of Zhou’s reign.